 The new complex features eight auditoriums with reclining seats, enhanced projectors and upgraded sound systems.
 Patrons also can enjoy a full-service bar, and employees will deliver food concessions directly to a customer’s seat inside a theater.

-Daniel Colwell, general manager of the town of Lyons attraction, predicted that business will continue to grow for the luxury movie house.
+Daniel Colwell, senior manager of the town of Lyons attraction, predicted that business will continue to grow for the luxury movie house.

 “It’s thrilling,” Colwell said.
 “We’re looking forward to the second year, and seeing how things go.”

 Emagine owners and managers are not planning any event or celebration to coincide with the one-year anniversary in Lake Geneva.

 But employees and others are taking the opportunity to reflect on the first-year success and the impact that Emagine has had on the local movie-going experience.

 Employee Scott Houser said he recalls visiting the Showplace theater as a child.
 Now, he enjoys going to Emagine Geneva Lakes to work.

 “It’s been an interesting experience,” he said.